.png)

 Brooklyn Heights

-Once inside, immerse yourself in the indulgent atmosphere of this ornate bar, featuring plush tufted red velvet and gilded mirrors designed to emulate the queen’s parlor in Versailles.
+Once inside, immerse yourself in the indulgent atmosphere of this ornate bar (with a cocktail in hand) featuring plush tufted red velvet and gilded mirrors designed to emulate the queen’s parlor in Versailles.

 Where: 135 Atlantic Ave, Brooklyn, NY 11201